Bond-Addict/dotnet-microservices/md/Lab_11.md

-This is the first exercise of a lab that teaches ASP.NET Core MVC web development with controllers and views.
+This lab teaches ASP.NET Core MVC web development with controllers and views.

 At the end of the lab, you\'ll have an app that manages and displays